bat-literature/bat-literature.github.io/datapaper.md

 ![batlit-components.png](./assets/batlit-components.png)

-The above figure shows how Zotero is used for managing a collection of literature references (pdfs and metadata).
-Versioned snapshots of this collection are securely packaged as a BatLit version.
-This version is then mobilized using the [Zenodo BatLit community](https://zenodo.org/communities/batlit).
+The above figure shows how Zotero is used for managing a collection of literature references (pdfs and metadata), a Zotero group.
+This group is then mobilized using the [Zenodo BatLit community](https://zenodo.org/communities/batlit).

 ### Curation Workflow